nickmccartney/sers_analysis_app/README.md

         ![Outlier identified](guide_src/error_removal.png)

 ### Developing a __standard__ model
 Once new data has been added to a dataset, the corresponding model should be updated in order to actually consider these new samples.
 In the scenario of system maintnence as opposed to making modifications to employ new machine learning models, we have provided a standard set of modeling techniques which are preselected to be applied to each classification task.
-This creates the following workflow for updating the model.
+This creates the following workflow for updating the model within the tab titled _Train Model_.
     + Select the corresponding dataset which needs to be trained, this works just as described for importing data and is demonstrated in the image below.
     ![Train dataset selection](guide_src/train_dataset_selection.png)